gradle/gradle/design-docs/jdk9-support.md

 - Consuming source is not recompiled when API class method body of is changed.
 - Consuming source is not recompiled when comment is changed in API source file.
 - Consuming source is recompiled when signature of public API method is changed.

-### Out of scope

-This doesn't have to use the `ApiSpec` (or whatever it is called) if it is not available when work on this story is started; a simple list of packages would be sufficient.

-## Story: Consuming Java source is recompiled when API class changes in an incompatible way

-AKA: adding a private method to the an API class should not trigger recompilation of consuming sources.

-### Test cases

 - Adding a private field to an API class should not trigger recompilation of the consuming library
 - Adding a private method to an API class should not trigger recompilation of the consuming library
 - Updating the method body of an API class should not trigger recompilation of the consuming library